 Created through the generosity of Bud and Debra Burgin, this Fund will provide ongoing support to Cornerstone Christian Academy to continue their mission of providing each student a comprehensive education, based on God’s truth, while building stronger relationships among parents, staff, and students.
 Learn more about this Fund >

-Long-time Sycamore teacher Yvonne Johnson established this Fund in 1999, to honor excellence in education among teachers, administrators and support staff.
-Ms. Johnson presents the awards to five DeKalb County educators at an Excellence in Education ceremony each year.
+Long-time Sycamore teacher Yvonne Johnson established this Fund in 1999 to honor excellence in education among DeKalb County teachers, administrators, and support staff.
 The endowment provides five $1,000 awards annually.
+Recipients receive public recognition during an awards ceremony.
 Learn more about this Fund >

 A DeKalb Chamber of Commerce-sponsored program, its Leadership Academy provides young community leaders the opportunity to get involved in local charitable causes.
 This endowment, started in 2006, is expected to grow as each year's class contributes to its principal, providing future classes with increased grantmaking opportunities.